Professionalism Policies and Procedures

 Procedures for Professionalism Policy Violations

-Any student, faculty, staff member, or individual associated with the College’s academic programs may report a student for lack of professional behavior to the Associate Dean for Student Affairs and Diversity.
+Any student, faculty, staff member, or individual associated with the College’s academic programs may report a student for lack of professional behavior to the Associate Dean for Student Affairs.
 Under usual circumstances, the incident should have been brought to the student’s attention and resolution attempted before reporting the incident to the Associate Dean.
-Upon receiving a report regarding unprofessional behavior, the Associate Dean for Student Affairs and Diversity will determine the legitimacy of the report in accordance with his/her understanding of professional standards for behavior, the severity of the incident, and the urgency by which it needs to be addressed.
-Depending on the nature of the behavior, the Associate Dean for Student Affairs and Diversity may act on a single behavioral report or wait to act until he/she receives multiple reports of unprofessional behavior.
-In cases where the Associate Dean for Student Affairs and Diversity makes the decision to forgo disciplinary action(s), he/she will inform the student of the complaint of unprofessional behavior and that future complaints may result in disciplinary action.
+Upon receiving a report regarding unprofessional behavior, the Associate Dean for Student Affairs will determine the legitimacy of the report in accordance with his/her understanding of professional standards for behavior, the severity of the incident, and the urgency by which it needs to be addressed.
+Depending on the nature of the behavior, the Associate Dean for Student Affairs may act on a single behavioral report or wait to act until he/she receives multiple reports of unprofessional behavior.
+In cases where the Associate Dean for Student Affairs makes the decision to forgo disciplinary action(s), he/she will inform the student of the complaint of unprofessional behavior and that future complaints may result in disciplinary action.
 He/she will document each complaint, such that the information remains confidential.
-If the Associate Dean for Student Affairs and Diversity determines that disciplinary action is warranted, each case will be addressed in the following manner:
+If the Associate Dean for Student Affairs determines that disciplinary action is warranted, each case will be addressed in the following manner:

-The Associate Dean for Student Affairs and Diversity will meet with the student to counsel him/her on the importance of professionalism and strategies to correct the unprofessional behavior.
+The Associate Dean for Student Affairs will meet with the student to counsel him/her on the importance of professionalism and strategies to correct the unprofessional behavior.
 These strategies may include referral to the university student counseling services and adherence to any treatment plan that is recommended.
-The Associate Dean for Student Affairs and Diversity will also discuss the potential consequences for unprofessional behavior with the student.
-If a written warning is indicated, the student and Associate Dean for Student Affairs and Diversity will sign and date a Notification of Professionalism Policy Violation acknowledging the student’s behavior and his/her awareness of the potential consequences for similar behavior in the future.
+The Associate Dean for Student Affairs will also discuss the potential consequences for unprofessional behavior with the student.
+If a written warning is indicated, the student and Associate Dean for Student Affairs will sign and date a Notification of Professionalism Policy Violation acknowledging the student’s behavior and his/her awareness of the potential consequences for similar behavior in the future.
 This document will be placed in the student’s file.

-If the Associate Dean for Student Affairs and Diversity determines that the behavior may warrant a more stringent penalty, he/she will refer the student to the College of Pharmacy Student Policy & Professionalism Committee, where the incident will be discussed further.
+If the Associate Dean for Student Affairs determines that the behavior may warrant a more stringent penalty, he/she will refer the student to the College of Pharmacy Student Policy & Professionalism Committee, where the incident will be discussed further.
 The Committee will provide disciplinary recommendation(s) to the Senior Associate Dean.
 These recommended penalties may include but are not limited to a written warning, placement on professional conduct probation, and suspension from the College of Pharmacy for up to one year, or dismissal from the College of Pharmacy.
 The Senior Associate Dean will then enforce the final penalty.

 Professional conduct probation is defined as a designated time during which a student is under an official warning that subsequent violations of the professionalism policy or University rules, regulations, or policies are likely to result in a more severe sanction which may include suspension or dismissal from the program.
 While on professional conduct probation, a student may be considered to be “not in good standing” and may face specific limitations, which may include but are not limited to: